-- SB 185 (Hertzberg) would end license suspension for failure to pay for minor traffic tickets, require courts to evaluate a defendant’s ability to pay a fine, and create alternatives to full payment of traffic court debt.
+Also in 2017, LSPC is proud to co-sponsor SB 185 (Hertzberg) a bill that would require courts to evaluate a defendant’s ability to pay a fine, to reduce or dismiss the fines of very low-income defendants, and to offer increased flexibility through community service or payment plan options.
 Learn more here and submit a letter of support today (template letter here)!

 Support our 2017 legislative efforts on social media using #DrivingDownDebt and these sample posts!

 During previous legislative cycles, LSPC helped create a statewide Traffic Court Amnesty Program through our co-sponsorship of SB 405 in 2015 and SB 881 in 2016.
 The Amnesty Program, which ran from October 2015 to April 2017, allowed certain individuals with outstanding traffic court debt to reduce the amounts they owed, enter into payment plans, and have their licenses restored.
 While the Amnesty Program did help people in some counties get their licenses back and reduce the amounts of their tickets, its temporary availability and inconsistent application across California’s 58 counties underscored the need for permanent, forward-looking solutions for those who cannot afford traffic court debt.